JiaweiZhuang/xESMF/doc/limitations.rst

 Irregular meshes
 ----------------

-xESMF only supports quadrilateral grids and doesn't support weirder grids like triangular or hexagonal meshes.
+xESMF supports quadrilateral grids and has very limited support of weirder grids like triangular or hexagonal meshes.
+Meshes are implemented in xESMF through the support of lists of shapely polygons.

 ESMPy is actually able to deal with general irregular meshes (`example <http://www.earthsystemmodeling.org/esmf_releases/